 RAF Calshot

-76 'H' Shed Pilots Room etc St & AsB
+76 - 'H' Shed - a Type 'F' seaplane shed - St & AsB

-All National Service lads doing their two year stint in the airforce, sitting on the sea wall in front of the 'H' hangar.
+All National Service lads doing their two year stint in the airforce, sitting on the sea wall in front of the hangar.

 Sunderland flying boats supported the Berlin Airlift.